 George vs. George by Rosalyn Schanzer

-We know how George Washington felt about the revolution, but what about the other George?
+We know how George Washington felt about the revolution, but what about King George?
 This book compares both the American and British view of the conflict beginning with an overview of both men and progressing through the major events of the war.
 Short book with big color illustrations.

 Thrifty Guide to the American Revolution by Jonathan W. Stokes

 Travel back in time with Time Corp.
 Become a part of the action.
 Eat lunch with a famous founding father.
 Experience the Boston massacre, Lexington and Concord, Ticonderoga, Bunker Hill, Brooklyn, Trenton, Valley Forge, Saratoga, Yorktown.
-Due to the hazards of this destination, it’s highly recommended that you buy life insurance.
-Hilarious book.
+History with a big dose of humor!

 Guts & Glory: The American Revolution by Ben Thompson